joshkurz/docker-ftw/twitter-stream/README.md

     * if set, then the reply message will be what you pass in.
 * DELETE_TWEETS:
     * If set to True, then all tweets will be deleted from account.
 Use with caution.
 This is so we can clean up after tweeting a whole bunch of crapola.
+* LANGUAGES:
+    * Set the language filter.
+Allow for multiple languages, which is a csv of languages.
+Default is "en"
 * Twitter API keys:
     * Go to [http://apps.twitter.com](http://apps.twitter.com) and create an application to get the `consumer_key`, `consumer_secret`, `access_token_key` and `access_token_secret`
     * Then set these values as docker env-file